brianglass/anastasis/files/friday_matins.md

 Canon of the Cross, a composition of Kyr Joseph, of which the acrostic is:

-The MasterÂ’s holy sufferings now will I praise.
+The Master’s holy sufferings now will I praise.
 Joseph.

 ****